shadow-robot/sr_interface/sr_robot_commander/README.rst

 supported by Shadow Robot.
 They offer access to the basic functionalities of those robots.

-Following classes can be found in this package
+The following classes can be found in this package

 -  `SrRobotCommander <doc/tutorial/RobotCommander.html>`__ - base class
 -  `SrArmCommander <doc/tutorial/ArmCommander.html>`__ - arm management